Álvarez Strike and Martínez Finish Seal Dramatic Semifinal Spot: Post-Match Analysis

 Every match in the 2026 FIFA World Cup quarterfinals will take place on American soil.
 The confirmed schedule is:

-- Match 89 Winners vs. Match 90 Winner – July 9th, 2026, at Gillette Stadium (changed to Boston Stadium to follow FIFA regulations) in Boston.
+- France vs Morocco – July 9th, 2026, at Gillette Stadium (changed to Boston Stadium to follow FIFA regulations) in Boston.

 The first match at Boston Stadium has an officially listed tournament capacity of 65,878, while SoFi Stadium in Los Angeles seats approximately 70,240.
 Hard Rock Stadium in Miami holds around 64,767, and Arrowhead Stadium in Kansas City has a listed capacity of roughly 76,416.
 The crowds for this event will be huge and at fever pitch.